 There will be times when your trip is not enjoyable, and times when you wish you’d never left home.
 On the flip side, you’ll experience a few emotions that will make at least a portion of the trips worth it!

 In 2015 Sarah and I spent 5 weeks travelling the Kimberley, and had an amazing time.
 It was just us, with no little souls to worry about.
 The whole trip went fluctuated from great to amazing, with only a few mechanical issues on our 80 series ever dropping the mood for us below that.

-Fast forward to 2018, and we took our first son Oliver who was nearly 18 months at the time on a 3 month trip through the Pilbara, Coral Coast, Kimberley and Northern Territory.
+Fast forward to 2018, and we took our first son Oliver who was nearly 18 months at the time on 3 months up north trip through the Pilbara, Coral Coast, Kimberley and Northern Territory.
 I’ll admit that in the first few weeks there were times when I really thought we’d made a bad mistake, and regretted using the annual leave at that time.

 Now, in early 2019, we’ve had a second son and we have been away a number of times with him.
 The first trip was two days away when he was 2.5 weeks old, and the second 3 nights away, when he was 7 weeks old, and a number after that (he’s nearly 1 now).
 Our other son, Oliver, is 3 years old, and he’s spent well over 100 nights under canvas.

 So, what changes?

 When you are travelling by yourself, its easy to decide to drive for another hour before pulling over, or to have dinner late because you want to relax as the sun goes down, or have a sleep at any time of the day you feel like it.